jenningsloy318/Docker-Cluster/Kubernetes/Operations/RABC/README.md

 1. begin with 1.6+.
-RBAC is more detailed descirbed [here](https://kubernetes.io/docs/admin/authorization/rbac/)
+RBAC is more detailed descirbed [Using RBAC Authorization](https://kubernetes.io/docs/admin/authorization/rbac/)
 2. different roles and rolebinding

     2.1 Discovery Roles